Finding Moments in Video Collections Using Natural Language: Appendix

+\paragraph{Model size (capacity).} The higher dimensionality of the feature representation also induces an increase in the model size.
+As shown in Table~\ref{tab:corpus_obj_features}, when replacing the Glove features with the region features for the DiDeMo dataset, the number of model parameters increases by $27.41$\% (from $12.77$ million to $16.27$ million).
+The model size is even larger when the two features are concatenated together.
+For Charades-STA, the hyperparameters search resulted in a much larger network necessary to achieve the same retrieval performance.
+There is a $6\times$ increase in model capacity between setup (a.) and (b.).

+\paragraph{Memory and storage requirements.} The different object features have different storage requirements, which affect feature loading time and memory needs during training.
+Using the Glove embedding of the detected class lets us efficiently store the information as an integer value (class index), while the encoding operation for the class name is performed only once at the beginning of the training process.
+Conversely, the object regions must be stored, and therefore occupy $4096$ times more space ($16$ bits for a single integer vs. $2048 \times 32$ bits for floats).
+At training time, when each batch is created and moved from RAM memory to GPU memory, region features require $\sim6.8$ more GPU memory, as the Glove embedding feature dimension is only $300$ (vs. $2048$ for the region features).

-\section{Mixture of Embedding Experts for text-to-video retrieval}
+\subsection{Mixture of embedding experts for Text-To-Video retrieval}

-In this section, we provide more details about the Mixture of Embedding Experts baseline (MEE) used in section 4.2 (\emph{c.f.}, main submission)~\cite{Miech2018}.
-This model belongs to the family of methods of video clip retrieval with natural language described in Section 2 in the main submission.
+In this section, we provide more details about the Mixture of Embedding Experts baseline (MEE) used in Section~\ref{sec:video_corpus_twostage} ~\cite{Miech2018}.
+This model belongs to the family of methods of video clip retrieval with natural language described in Section~\ref{sec:related_work}.
 In a nutshell, given a natural language query, MEE retrieves the most similar trimmed video clip that aligns with the given query.
 This approach, by itself, falls short of addressing our proposed task of retrieving relevant moments from a large corpus of untrimmed, unsegmented videos.
 Thus, we paired MEE with a model for localizing moments in a single video in a two-stage fashion to fulfill the requirement of our task.

 We chose MEE over other methods as it performs well on LSMDC benchmark and outperforms other recent methods~\cite{Dong18} on MSR-VTT~\cite{Xu2016MSRVTTAL}.
-Table~\ref{tab:mee_results} ``(MSR-VTT)" shows the quantitative comparison in the text to video retrieval task on the MSR-VTT corpus.
+Table~\ref{tab:mee_results} shows the quantitative comparison in the text to video retrieval task on the MSR-VTT corpus (\cf, ``MSR-VTT'').
 We used the publicly available implementation of MEE to retrieve videos from the corpus and turned off flow, face and audio features in MEE for fair comparison.